 - Set your thermostat to 78 degrees Fahrenheit; 26 degrees Celsius

 - Close vents in rooms that are unoccupied

-- Turn on a ceiling fan in the space you are in
+- Run a ceiling fan in the space you are in

-Whether you’re hoping to set up air conditioner service or want to learn more about your replacement air conditioner options, give the experts at Chief/Bauer Service Experts a call at 217-689-2469 or set up an appointment with us through our online scheduler.
+Whether you’re hoping to set up air conditioner service or want to find out more about your replacement air conditioner options, give the pros at Chief/Bauer Service Experts a call at 217-689-2469 or set up an appointment with us through our online scheduler.